XarienC/Synapse-X-Open-Source-UI/README.md

 ### How to make it work:

 - First, download or clone the github and open the .sln file in Visual Studio 2019.
+- Set your configuration settings to "Release" and "x86"
 - Go to "Manage NuGet Packages" located in the top bar under the header "Project".
 - Reinstall Scintilla, by clicking the uninstall button and installing it again.
 - Go to your Synapse X folder > bin > sxlib > and add sxlib.dll to your references.